MicrosoftDocs/data-api-builder-docs/data-api-builder/run-using-container.md

 ## Docker compose

-You may also use one of the provided 'docker-compose.yml' files, available in the `docker` folder:
+You may also use one of the provided 'docker-compose.yml' files to build your own container.
+The sample docker-compose files are available in the `docker` folder:

 ```shell
 docker compose -f "./docker-compose.yml" up